pivotal/docs-tap/namespace-provisioner/use-case3.md

 Namespaces provisioner enables users to use private git repositories for storing their Gitops based installation files as well as additional platform operator templated resources that they want to create in their developer namespace.
 Authentication is provided using a secret in `tap-namespace-provisioning` namespace, or an existing secret in another namespace referred to in the secretRef in the additional sources (See [Customize Installation](#heading=h.lc08xegj8s5n) for more details).

-## Create the Git Authentication secret in tap-namespace-provisioning namespace.
+### Create the Git Authentication secret in tap-namespace-provisioning namespace.

-The secrets for Git authentication allow the following keys:** **
+The secrets for Git authentication allow the following keys:

-* ssh-privatekey
+- ssh-privatekey
-* ssh-knownhosts
+- ssh-knownhosts
-    * if ssh-knownhosts is not specified, git will not perform strict host checking.
+>**Note** if ssh-knownhosts is not specified, Git will not perform strict host checking.
-* username
+-  username
-* password
+- password

 Using HTTP(s) based Authentication
 : If using Username and Password for authentication, create the git secret with authentication details as follows: